jarretebarnett/notetaker/README.md

 ## Installation

-This application can be installed by either cloning the HTTPS address, or visiting the deployed Heroku website for use.
+This application can be installed by either cloning the HTTPS address, or running CLI commands in Terminal.
+You can also visit the deployed page on Heroku at: https://backendnotetaker.herokuapp.com/

 ## Usage